Is Mohs surgery the best treatment option for all skin cancers?

 Will Mohs surgery leave a scar?

 All surgical procedures have the potential for some degree of visible scarring.
 The appearance of a post-Mohs surgical scar will depend on several factors, including size and location of the final defect, individual skin characteristics, and the reconstruction options available.
 You should keep in mind, however, that the tissue-sparing nature of the Mohs technique may result in a smaller, less noticeable scar than other skin cancer removal methods.
 The Mohs surgeon also may be able incorporate suture lines into the patient’s natural skin lines and folds.
-Most scars improve in appearance naturally over time, and future scar revision techniques may employed if necessary.
+Most scars improve in appearance naturally over time, and future scar revision techniques may employ if necessary.

-My skin cancer is in a very noticeable facial area and I am concerned about my appearance following Mohs surgery.
+My skin cancer is a very noticeable facial area and I am concerned about my appearance following Mohs surgery.
 Should I have the skin cancer removal performed by a plastic surgeon?

 We would recommend removal of the skin cancer by a dermatologist with specialized training in Mohs surgery, due to the histopathology component of the procedure.
-You may wish to discuss with the Mohs surgeon the option of having a plastic surgeon perform the closure following Mohs surgery, if this is your preference.
+You may wish to discuss with the Mohs surgeon the option of having a plastic surgeon perform the closure following Mohs surgery if this is your preference.
 Your Mohs surgeon’s office would be able to help coordinate this type of shared treatment approach.

 How can I locate a board certified Mohs surgeon?